bottom-seal/Parallel_A_star/README.md

 immediate mutex-protected message passing, which resulted in severe performance degradation as thread count increased.
 The key insight was to reduce synchronization frequency through buffering.<br>
 Each thread maintains:<br>

 • A private outbox buffer (per-target-thread) for batching messages<br>
 • An inbox queue protected by a single mutex for receiving messages<br>

 Messages are sent in batches when the outbox buffer fills, reducing mutex contention by orders of magnitude compared to per-message locking.
 The receiving thread processes its entire inbox in one critical section, further minimizing lock hold time.

+### Work Partitioning Strategy
+The hash-based partitioning strategy provides several advantages over spatial decomposition approaches.
+By distributing nodes based on their index rather than their location, we ensure balanced workload distribution regardless of maze structure.

+However, such approach introduced another problem, whenever a new node is discovered, it likely belongs to another thread, which causes constant communication between threads and contention for lock.
+So we adopted applied a tiling-based spatial ownership scheme: we first partition the maze into fixed-size tiles, then assign tiles to workers so that each worker “owns” all nodes within its tiles.
+This reduces cross-worker communication because expanded nodes are more likely to remain within the same tile region and therefore be owned by the same worker.

+The tradeoff between load balancing and communication proved to be benefitial in the experiment.